gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/administration/windows-commands/diskraid.md

 ### <a name="BKMK_13"></a>Ajuda

-Exibe uma lista de todos os comandos de DiskRAID.
+Exibe uma lista de todos os comandos do DiskRAID.

 #### <a name="syntax"></a>Sintaxe